Online Engineering Programs Home

 Step Two: Get Certified as an Engineer in Training or EIT (Timeline Varies)

 Several states require power systems engineers to be licensed in order to practice.
-Specific requirements for licensure vary from state to state, but further information can be found on the website of the National Council of Examiners for Engineering and Surveying (NCEES).
+Specific licensure requirements vary from state to state, but further information can be found on the website of the National Council of Examiners for Engineering and Surveying (NCEES).

-In order to begin the licensure process, applicants must get certified as an Engineer in Training (EIT) by passing a Fundamentals of Engineering (FE) exam in their area of study.
-While there is no FE exam that focuses solely on power systems engineering, there is one for electrical engineering, and many undergraduate programs prepare their students specifically for this exam.
-The 110-question exam, which is administered by the NCEES, is six hours long and costs $175.
+To begin the licensure process, applicants must get certified as an Engineer in Training (EIT) by passing a Fundamentals of Engineering (FE) exam in their area of study.
+While no FE exam focuses solely on power systems engineering, there is one for electrical engineering, and many undergraduate programs prepare their students specifically for this exam.
+The 110-question exam, which is administered by the NCEES, is six hours long and costs $225.

 Step Three: Gain Initial Work Experience (One to Four Years)